Milan Jovanović (footballer, born 1981): Anderlecht

 In August 2011, Jovanović moved to Belgian club Anderlecht, signing a two-year contract.
 On 17 March 2013 Jovanović scored a stunning goal against KAA Gent, where he chested the ball forward before kicking the airborne ball from over 20 meters out into the upper right corner of the goal.
 In his time at Anderlecht, he scored 23 goals in 69 league games.
 In the summer of 2013, he did not renew his contract with Anderlecht.
 He returned to Serbia that summer and trained in Novi Sad, prompting journalists to speculate a Bosman move to FK Vojvodina.
 However, he did not sign a contract with Vojvodina and remained off the radar of professional football after his departure from Anderlecht.

 International career

-Jovanović made his debut for the Serbian national team against Finland on 2 June 2007.
+Jovanović made his debut for the Serbia national team against Finland on 2 June 2007.
 Serbia won the match 2–0, with Jovanović scoring Serbia's second goal.
 Jovanović was Serbia's top scorer in 2010 FIFA World Cup qualifying.
 On 21 May 2010, he was included by coach Radomir Antić in Serbia's initial 23-man squad for the 2010 FIFA World Cup.
 On 18 June 2010, Jovanović scored his first goal in the FIFA World Cup, against Germany in a Group D match, which Serbia won 1–0.
 In the same match, Jovanović allegedly had a humorous exchange with Marko Marin, who was born in Bosnia and Herzegovina; Marin admitted that when he substituted Thomas Müller in the 70th minute, Jovanović told him jokingly to "run slower" so as to let Serbia hold on to the 1–0 lead.